-ACCN6001 Accounting for Managers L Т Р S J С
+ACCN6001 Accounting for Managers Т Р S J С

-ACCIVOOOT Accounting for Wanagers 4 0 0 0 0 4
+0 0 0 0 4

-Pre-requisite Bridge Coursework on Accounting and Finance offered by GSB Co-requisite: Fundamentals of Accounting- University of Illinois
+Pre-requisite Bridge Coursework on Accounting and Finance offered by GSB Corequisite: Fundamentals of Accounting- University of Illinois

-Co-requisite
+Co-requisite Coursera

-Preferable exposure
+Preferable exposure -

 This course introduces the student to financial transactions that are the accounting framework's backbone.
 Knowledge in Financial Accounting, cost accounting, and management accounting enables managers to understand and interpret financial reports essential for financial decision making and enables effective controlling and managing of a business.